- Identify regions where the English, French, and Dutch explored and established settlements

 After Jamestown’s founding, English colonization of the New World accelerated.
 In 1609, a ship bound for Jamestown foundered in a storm and landed on Bermuda.
 (Some believe this incident helped inspire Shakespeare’s 1611 play The Tempest.)
 The admiral of the ship, George Somers, claimed the island for the English crown.
 The English also began to colonize small islands in the Caribbean, an incursion into the Spanish American empire.
 They established themselves on small islands such as St. Christopher (1624), Barbados (1627), Nevis (1628), Montserrat (1632), and Antigua (1632).

 From the start, the English West Indies had a commercial orientation, for these islands produced cash crops: first tobacco and then sugar.
 Very quickly, by the mid-1600s, Barbados had become one of the most important English colonies because of the sugar produced there.
-Barbados was the first English colony dependent on slaves, and it became a model for other English slave societies on the American mainland.
+Barbados was the first English colony dependent on enslaved people, and it became a model for other English slave societies on the American mainland.
 These differed radically from England itself, where slavery was not practiced.

 English Puritans also began to colonize the Americas in the 1620s and 1630s.
 These intensely religious migrants dreamed of creating communities of reformed Protestantism where the corruption of England would be eliminated.
 One of the first groups of Puritans to move to North America, known as Pilgrims and led by William Bradford, had originally left England to live in the Netherlands.
 Fearing their children were losing their English identity among the Dutch, however, they sailed for North America in 1620 to settle at Plymouth, the first English settlement in New England.
 The Pilgrims differed from other Puritans in their insistence on separating from what they saw as the corrupt Church of England.
 For this reason, Pilgrims are known as Separatists.